-- A. Regional Project Consideration (worth double the score) Assessed on the extent to which the project is consistent with the Long-Range Transportation Plan, benefits, impacts and/or is sponsored by more than one eligible recipient.
-A combination of these factors will be used to assess point value. - B. Increase the Safety and Security of the Transportation System for Motorized and Nonmotorized Users - (e.g. project includes provision to help prevent accidents, reduce fatalities and serious injuries on roadways, such as railroad crossings, or pedestrian safety/security) - C. Increase the Accessibility and Mobility of People and Freight (e.g. project includes provision for improvements such as transit capital acquisition, intermodal connection, park & ride lots, carpool/vanpool projects, bike lanes or sidewalk modifications to comply with the Americans with Disability Act of 1990) - D. Protect and Enhance the Environment, Promote Energy Conservation, Improve the Quality of Life, and Promote Consistency between Transportation Improvements and State and Local Planned Growth and Economic Development Patterns (e.g. project includes provision for improvements that involve the reduction of fuel consumption, wetlands mitigation or improve natural wildlife habitats) - E. Promote Efficient System Management and Operation (e.g. project includes provision for improvements such as congestion/management systems, signal coordination, turn lanes and intelligent transportation system applications) - F. Emphasize the Preservation of the Existing Transportation System (e.g. project includes provision for multimodal system preservation, such as resurfacing, rehabilitation of pavement, roadway or bridge replacement, replace/improve transit revenue vehicles, non-revenue vehicles, or transit facilities that are close to exceeding their useable lifespan) - G. Improve the Resiliency and Reliability of the Transportation System and Reduce or Mitigate Stormwater Impacts of Surface Transportation - (e.g. project improves the transportation system's ability to accommodate unexpected incidents, weather events, etc.; improve travel time, and/or improve stormwater flow) - H. Enhance Land Use Coordination (e.g. project supports improved multimodal connectivity to existing or planned development) - I. Demonstrate Project Readiness (e.g. consider previous work done or the extent to which work needs to be done to get the project ready for construction) - J. Project included in previous plans that had a public input process associated with the plan (e.g. local plans or other regional plans)
+- A. Regional Project Consideration (worth double the score) Assessed on the extent to which the project is consistent with the Constrained Long-Range Multimodal Transportation Plan, benefits, impacts and/or is sponsored by more than one eligible recipient.
+A combination of these factors will be used to assess point value. - B. Support the Economic Vitality of the Metropolitan Area Especially by Enabling Global Competitiveness, Productivity, and Efficiency (e.g. project serves a corridor with commercial and/or industrial development growth by adding capacity with improvements such as adding travel lanes to existing streets, new interchanges or bridge replacement/widening) - C. Increase the Safety and Security of the Transportation System for Motorized and Nonmotorized Users - (e.g. project includes provision to help prevent accidents, reduce fatalities and serious injuries on roadways, such as railroad crossings, or pedestrian safety/security) - D. Increase the Accessibility and Mobility of People and Freight (e.g. project includes provision for improvements such as transit capital acquisition, intermodal connection, park & ride lots, carpool/vanpool projects, bike lanes or sidewalk modifications to comply with the Americans with Disability Act of 1990)

+- E. Protect and Enhance the Environment, Promote Energy Conservation, Improve the Quality of Life, and Promote Consistency between Transportation Improvements and State and Local Planned Growth and Economic Development Patterns (e.g. project includes provision for improvements that involve the reduction of fuel consumption, wetlands mitigation or improve natural wildlife habitats) - F. Promote Efficient System Management and Operation (e.g. project includes provision for improvements such as congestion/management systems, signal coordination, turn lanes and intelligent transportation system applications) - G. Emphasize the Preservation of the Existing Transportation System (e.g. project includes provision for multimodal system preservation, such as resurfacing, rehabilitation of pavement, roadway or bridge replacement, replace/improve transit revenue vehicles, non-revenue vehicles, or transit facilities that are close to exceeding their useable lifespan) - H. Improve the Resiliency and Reliability of the Transportation System and Reduce or Mitigate Stormwater Impacts of Surface Transportation - (e.g. project improves the transportation system's ability to accommodate unexpected incidents, weather events, etc.; improve travel time, and/or improve stormwater flow) - I. Enhance travel and tourism (e.g. project improves people's ability to visit the Roanoke Valley and access destinations of interest) - J. Enhance Land Use Coordination (e.g. project supports improved multimodal connectivity to existing or planned development) - K. Demonstrate Project Readiness (e.g. consider previous work done or the extent to which work needs to be done to get the project ready for construction) - L. Project included in previous plans that had a public input process associated with the plan (e.g. local plans or other regional plans)

-5. ANNUAL ADJUSTMENT PROCESS
+6. ANNUAL ADJUSTMENT PROCESS: STBG and CRP